Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 Not applicable unless the lender specifies special waivers.

-Key takeaway: Origination fees affect you at the beginning, while closing costs affect you at the end of the loan.
+Key takeaway: Origination/processing fees affect you at the beginning, while closing costs affect you at the end of the loan.
 Both should be factored in when calculating the actual cost of borrowing.

 Misinformation often stops students from applying at the right time.
 Don't miss our detailed post on myths vs facts about education loans.